scottgonzalez/widget-factory-docs/how-jquery-ui-works.md

 		}
 	});

+### Common Events

-While most events will be widget specific, all widgets have a create event.
+While most events will be widget specific, all widgets have a `create` event.
+This event will be triggered immediately after the widget is created.